Analyzing scenarios - the ominous signs

 The recent WannaCry virus attack in mid-May 2017 wreaked havoc as it hit over 200,000 computers worldwide.
 The virus affected computers in 150 countries across North America, Europe and Asia, and the attack was the largest ransomware delivery campaign till date.

 Several global 2000 enterprises were impacted by the attack, as worldwide reports suggest.
-In the UK, it led to operations being cancelled and patients turned away from the A&E. The cyber-attack also delayed package deliveries in the US, blocked public information display systems for German trains, and resulted in work stoppages in Government offices in Brazil.
+In the UK, it led to operations being canceled and patients turned away from the A&E. The cyber-attack also delayed package deliveries in the US, blocked public information display systems for German trains, and resulted in work stoppages in Government offices in Brazil.

 This ransomware searches for and encrypts over 170+ different file types and demands payment in exchange for unlocking the data.